temcom/pyGRID/doc/_build/html/_sources/tutorial.txt

 ::

-    pyGRID -f basicTest.xml -s basicJob -b
+    pyGRID basicTest.xml -s basicJob -b

 in the terminal in the same folder of the *basicTest.xml* file.
 The job will be submitted by pyGRID to the queue manager.
 You can check its status with ``qstat`` which list your currently active or queued jobs.
 Once *basicJob* finishes its output and error files will be written in the current directory.

-pyGRID command line options can be divided in three groups:
+pyGRID command line has a required argument and optional arguments that can be divided in two groups:

-* XML file option.
-This option is Required.
+* XML file. **Required argument**
-    * ``-f <file_path>`` : specifies the path of the file to load.
+    * ``<file>`` : specifies the path of the file to load.
 * Simulation options.
-These are mutually exlusive and at least one is Required.
+These are mutually exlusive.
     * ``-s <job_name>`` : specifies the name of the simulation to load from the XML file.
     * ``-a`` : loads all the simulations in the file.
 * Action options.
 Tell pyGRID which action to perform woth the specified simulation.
 These are mutually exclusive.